marcosgs18/marcosgs18/README.md

 - 👋 Hi, I’m Marcos Gabriel.
 - 👀 I’m interested in games and programming.
-- 🌱 I'm currently learning JavaScript, HTML5, CSS3, C#, .Net, Angular, SQL.
+- 🌱 I'm currently learning JavaScript, HTML5, CSS3, C#, .Net, Angular, SQL and MongoDB.
 - 💞️ I'm looking to collaborate in whatever way I can, according to my learning.
 - 📫 How to reach me: https://www.linkedin.com/in/marcos-gabriel-gon%C3%A7alves-soares-961a35188/